nrlab-CRUK/INVAR2/docs/Parameters.md

 pipeline's source directory.
 Any redefined in your project's `nextflow.config` file will take precedence over the defaults.
 Types are strings unless indicated by `int`eger, decimal `num`ber or `bool`ean (`true`/`false`).
+The default settings are for targeted sequencing.
+For Whole Genome Sequencing, you may want to adjust the parameters.
+Some parameters are dependent on the sequencing depth (DP) of your plasma bam files.
+Recommanded settings are listed.

 | Parameter                      | Type | Default                   | Description/Purpose                                       |
 |--------------------------------|------|---------------------------|-----------------------------------------------------------|